TERMS OF SALE ASTRUP AS

 2.1.
 Unless otherwise indicated, written offers are binding for 2 days from the date of the offer.
 Binding agreements, however, are only concluded upon the Vendor's order confirmation, or where the Vendor has commenced delivery with the Buyer’s knowledge.
 The Vendor may at any time until order confirmation has been sent withdraw the offer in the case of intermediate sales, i.e. if the goods are sold to others before the Buyer accepts the offer, or the same applies to the Vendor's supplier.
 See also section 2.4 below regarding changes.

 2.2.
-All illustrations, drawings, prices and technical information included in catalogues, brochures and other advertising materials are for guidance purposes only.
-Such information is only binding if the contract expressly refers to them.
+All illustrations, drawings, pricing details and technical information included in catalogues, brochures and other advertising materials are for guidance purposes only.
+Such information is only binding if the agreement expressly refers to them.

-2.4.
-The contract shall include all descriptions, certificates and documents required for the approval or maintenance of the goods.
+2.3.
+The delivery shall include all descriptions, certificates and documents required for the approval or maintenance of the goods.

 3.2.
 The most recent version of the given standard shall apply in its original and unabridged form.

 4.1.
-Unless otherwise stated in the order, the order confirmation shall determine whether delivery should be made by weight, number of items or length.
+Unless otherwise stated in the order, the order confirmation shall determine whether delivery should be made by indication of weight, pieces, or length.

 4.2.
-Unless otherwise expressly agreed, quantities for productions orders may deviate from what is customary within the branch (usually +/-10%).
+Unless otherwise expressly agreed, quantities delivered in ex-work deliveries may deviate from what is customary within the industry (usually +/-10%).

 4.3.
-The Vendor uses theoretical weights for the various products as all products are usually delivered with + tolerances in respect of formats and lengths.
-The mill's weights are used for whole/original bundles/pallets.
+The Vendor uses commercial mass for the various products as all products are usually delivered with + tolerances in respect of formats and lengths.
+The supplier's weights are used for complete/original bundles/pallets.

 5. Payment terms

 5.1.
-If the Vendor requests it, the Buyer shall produce a satisfactory payment guarantee when the contract is entered into.
+If the Vendor so requests, the Buyer shall produce a satisfactory payment guarantee upon conclusion of contract.
 The Vendor may also request full or partial payment in advance.